coderefinery/2023-03-21-workshop/content/questions/day4.md

     - That is always a possibility for anything you upload online.
     - that is not an argument to leave artists completely unprotected in this regard - compare with the music industry.
     - Music is copyrighted, yet people still torrent it.
 (Or use adblockers.)
     - That's the point.
-Music is protected with strict rules against AIs training on it, drawings are not.Visual art is free game.
+Music is protected with strict rules against AIs training on it, drawings are not.
+Visual art is free game.
     - Couldn't a music AI just scrape audio from e.g. YouTube?
 There's copyrighted stuff there.
     - Possibly- that's why there are serious concerns with AI scraping everything without regulation.
     - I suppose this is an ideological thing as well: How much does one agree with the existence of copyright in the first place?
 But that's a bit off topic.